What To Do After An Injury At Work

 In Arizona, there is a one-year statute of limitations on filing a claim for workers’ compensation — but it’s not a good idea to wait.
 The sooner you make your claim, the sooner you will receive payments to cover your lost wages and medical expenses.
-Out team of Phoenix work injury compensation lawyers are here to guide you through this difficult time but you can start by clicking here to see a step-by-step, easy to read flow chart on The Hearing Process.
+Our team of Phoenix work injury compensation lawyers is here to guide you through this difficult time but you can start by clicking here to see a step-by-step, easy-to-read flow chart on The Hearing Process.

 Tell Our Phoenix Work Injury Compensation Attorneys About Your Claim